firesim/firesim/docs/Advanced-Usage/Manager/Manager-Configuration-Files.rst

 Add more hardware config sections, like ``[NAME_GOES_HERE_2]``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can add as many of these entries to ``config_hwdb.ini`` as you want, following the format discussed above (i.e. you provide ``agfi``, ``deploytripletoverride``, or ``customruntimeconfig``).
+You can add as many of these entries to ``config_hwdb.yaml`` as you want, following the format discussed above (i.e. you provide ``agfi``, ``deploytripletoverride``, or ``customruntimeconfig``).